Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 A young girl with red hair and a light blue sweater standing outside near a flowering shrub with white blossoms and green leaves.

 I grew up in a quaint coastal village in the UK, where golden sunsets over the sand dunes were a daily gift.
-My childhood was spent exploring the beach, cycling through the Pinewoods, and immersing myself in nature.
-My love for the outdoors was nurtured by my mum and Granny Peg, who tended their gardens with care, noticing all the little details.
+My childhood was spent exploring the beach, cycling through the pinewoods, and making flower sand pies.
+At home, I was always busy with crafts, and my love for creating and the outdoors was nurtured by my mum and Granny Peg, who tended their gardens with care, noticing all the little details

 From a young age, energy and art were my language.

 I was always drawing, creating, and eager to learn more.
-Dad fostered my love of photography and my creative passion deepened through high school and led me to study at art college before earning a degree in fashion and textile design.
+Dad fostered my love of photography, and my creative passion deepened through high school, leading me to study at art college before earning a degree in fashion and textile design.
 It was during this time I realised how deeply nature influenced my creativity, a connection I still hold close.

 Line drawing of a hummingbird in flight with outstretched wings